mriddle/mriddle/posts/2013_04_10_xcode_path.md

 The fix was to grab a copy of the binary from another machine *(shit I know!)* and stuff it back into `/usr/bin` overriding the bash script which I assume came from the `GCC installer`.

+**Note**
+For the `boxen` users I was also getting this error `nodenv: couldn't find any version specified for use` when trying to interact with node on the command line.
+Not sure why the boxen node install didn't blow up

 -Matt